k2view-academy/K2View-Academy/articles/04_fabric_studio/25_web_data_explorer.md

 According to the opened editor's context you can apply actions, like: executing SQL queries at Query Builder, adding DB statements to Fabric functions, adding DB Actors to Broadway and adding an SQL section to Graphit.

-Choose the required SQL statement by using context menu (right click) on relevant tree entry.
+Choose the required SQL statement by using the context menu (right click) on the relevant tree entry.
 The available statements are:

 * *select* statement.
 * *insert* statement.
 * *update* statement.
 * *delete* statement.

-> Note: You can also choose specific table's fields so that the query will contain only those fields.
+> Note: You can also choose a specific table's fields so that the query will contain only those fields.